 DBS checks are an important element of safeguarding in the workplace.

 A DBS check is carried out by employers on members of staff and volunteers who will work with children and vulnerable adults.
 The process ensures that the potential employee is vetted against criminal records and other sources, including the Police National Computer (PNC).
 Anyone who has been arrested for an offence will be picked up by the PNC.

 With a successful DBS check, a disclosure certificate is given, proving the individual in question can work in regulated activity with children or vulnerable adults.

 The DBS (Disclosure and Barring Service) replaced the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).
 The check allows users to make safe decisions on who they employ and to avoid employing somebody who is barred from working with vulnerable groups.

 While there are different levels of DBS check, for those working with or around vulnerable children or adults, an employer must apply for an enhanced DBS check.
-Individuals working as teachers, healthcare workers, taxi drivers, and dentists must have an enhanced DBS check with barring list.
+Individuals working as teachers, healthcare workers, taxi drivers, and dentists must have an enhanced DBS check with a barring list.

 Volunteers for community or faith groups must apply for a volunteer DBS check.

 62% of DBS checks take 24 hours through Care Check.
 85% of checks are completed within five days.

 You can register your business with Care Check today with prices starting at £29 per application and £6 per volunteer application.
 With bulk pricing offers available, you can ensure staff are vetted appropriately and quickly with Care Check.
 If you have any questions regarding safeguarding, please do give us a call on 0333 777 8575 or contact us online and we will be happy to help.